On vertex decomposable simplicial complexes and their Alexander duals: Applications to vertex cover ideal of a vertex decomposable graph

-\begin{cor} For a graph $G$, the edge ideal $I(G)$ is vertex splittable if and only if $I(G)$ has linear resolution. \end{cor}

-Mohammadi in \cite{Mohammadi} has proved that for a chordal graph $G$, $\Delta(G)^{\vee}$ is vertex decomposable, where $\Delta(G)$ is the clique complex of $G$.
-By means of Proposition \ref{propchor}, we are able to give another proof of this result.
+Mohammadi in \cite{Mohammadi} proved that for a chordal graph $G$, $\Delta(G)^{\vee}$ is vertex decomposable, where $\Delta(G)$ is the clique complex of $G$.
+By means of Theorem \ref{propchor}, we are able to give another proof of this result.